 Study shows patients who talk with their physicians about end-of-life care have similar survival rates as patients who do not have these discussions.

-Palliative care for advanced heart failure patients and reevaluate when a physician should discuss a patients goals to determine treatment.
+Palliative care for advanced heart failure patients and reevaluating when a physician should discuss a patient's goals to determine treatment.